VirtusLab/scala-cli/website/docs/reference/directives.md

 //> using file hello.sc

-//> using files Utils.scala Helper.scala …
+//> using files Utils.scala, Helper.scala …

 #### Examples
 `//> using file utils.scala`